vimalkrishna/MS-GeoLocation/README.md

 this helps running each application indifferent instances of IDE and manage start/stop of the application in a seperate JVM.
 ```
+This application needs URL of a Messaging QUEUE that we can have independent running and not a Spring-Boot embedded one.

 ### application.properties
-This needs URL of a Messaging QUEUE that we can have independent running and not a Spring-Boot embedded one.
 ```
 spring.activemq.broker-url=tcp://localhost:61616
 ```
 ## Dependencies
 ```
 <groupId>org.springframework.boot</groupId>